djbetancourt-gh/funGp/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have:
+In this version we have:

-* Extended the description of the package at the Description field of the DESCRIPTION file.
-Added relevant references describing the techniques behind the methods in the package.

-* Double checked all the files for incomplete documentation and unnecessary developer notes.
-In particular, "Fill!!!!!!!'" and "fill this!!!" were removed everywhere.
+* Added the Value field previously missing in the documentation of some exported methods, e.g., in decay.Rd.

+* Replaced cat(..) with message(..) and also added the boolean param 'trace' in some functions in order to allow the user to easily suppress messages printed to console, e.g., in 3_training_S.R.

+* Added the boolean pbars param in relevant functions to allow easy suppression of progress bars.

 ## Test environments
 * local Linux install, R 3.6.3